Scriptception/Dynamic-Node-Size/README.md

 - **Size Multiplier:** Controls how much the number of connected nodes affects the node size (slider).
 - **Multiplier Scale:** Additional global scaling factor for all node sizes (slider).
 - **Maximum Node Size:** Caps the maximum size a node can reach (slider).
+- **Maximum Depth:** Limits how deep the plugin traverses when calculating connected nodes.
+Lower values improve performance and focus on direct connections (slider, 1-20, default: 3).
 - **Restore to Default:** Resets only the above sliders to their default values.

 ### Exclusions